pydantic/pydantic/docs/why.md

 ## JSON Schema

-[JSON Schema](https://json-schema.org/) can be generated for any Pydantic schema &mdash; allowing self documenting APIs and integration with a wide variety of tools which support JSON Schema.
+[JSON Schema](https://json-schema.org/) can be generated for any Pydantic schema &mdash; allowing self-documenting APIs and integration with a wide variety of tools which support JSON Schema.

 ??? example "Example - JSON Schema"
     ```py